-One of the key tasks as a professor is to advise and collaborate with the scientists in my team.
-So far, 15 staff members have successfully completed the doctorate under my supervision — either the doctor of technical sciences (Dr. techn.), which is the common degree in Austria in my field, or a PhD.
-In addition, I worked with four postdocs in the past, all of whom have gone on to successful careers.
+One of my most important tasks is to advise and collaborate with the PhD students and postdocs in my team.
+So far, 17 team members have successfully completed the doctorate under my supervision and I worked with four postdocs in the past, all of whom have gone on to successful careers.

 Senior Researchers and PostDocs

 Alessandro Crismani was a postdoctoral researcher in my team at the University of Klagenfurt in 2013.
 He holds a PhD in telecommunications engineering from University of Trieste.
 He is now a test and measurement engineer at u-blox.

 Wilfried Elmenreich was as a senior researcher and project lead in my team at the University of Klagenfurt from 2007 until 2013, focusing on wireless networks and self-organization in networks.
 He holds a doctoral degree in computer engineering from TU Wien.
 Is now professor for smart grids at University of Klagenfurt.

 Jorge F. Schmidt was a senior researcher and project manager in my team at the University of Klagenfurt and Lakeside Labs from 2014 until 2023.
 His expertise is in wireless communications and signal processing.
 He holds a doctoral degree and an electronic engineer degree from the Universidad Nacional del Sur, Argentina.
 Jorge is now Head of 5G & IoT at Digital Factory Vorarlberg.

 Vladimir Vukadinovic was a postdoctoral researcher in my team at the University of Klagenfurt in 2014/15.
 He holds a doctoral degree in telecommunication from KTH Stockholm.
 He is now with Nokia.